flemmii/FTCpp-SDK/README.md

 It doesn't matter if you want to add a new feature, fix a bug, add an example or just improve the documentation.

-If you want to help me even further multiple times consider to DM me on Discord (flemmii), so I can add you to the project and you don't need to open pull request every time.
+If you want to help me even further consider to DM me on Discord (flemmii), so I can add you to the project and you don't need to open pull request every time.

 ## Feature requests